sejal-010605/Bolted-Joint-Static-Dynamic-Analysis-Python-Postprocessing/README.md

 Finite Element Analysis of threaded bolted joints under static and dynamic loading using ABAQUS, with automated Python-based post-processing to investigate fatigue resistance and anti-loosening performance.

+## Institutional Information Request

+Technical information from this project was requested by the **Indian Space Research Organisation (ISRO)** in relation to the finite element modelling, stress analysis, fatigue behaviour, and anti-loosening performance of the threaded bolted joint.

+The project was independently developed using **ABAQUS** and **Python**.

 ##  Project Overview

 Threaded fasteners are widely used in critical engineering structures where fatigue failure and loosening under vibration are major concerns.